Spectiv (SIG) Price Tops $0.0001

-Spectiv (CURRENCY:SIG) traded flat against the U.S. dollar during the one day period ending at 22:00 PM E.T. on January 25th.
-Over the last seven days, Spectiv has traded flat against the U.S. dollar.
+Spectiv (CURRENCY:SIG) traded flat against the dollar during the 1 day period ending at 15:00 PM Eastern on January 29th.
+Over the last seven days, Spectiv has traded flat against the dollar.
+One Spectiv coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
 Spectiv has a market capitalization of $30,342.61 and approximately $18.00 worth of Spectiv was traded on exchanges in the last day.
-One Spectiv coin can now be bought for $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 Here is how related cryptocurrencies have performed over the last day: